renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 	P.S. to check queues = Go to confluence.si.edu and to "Submitting Jobs" and "available queues".
-	P.S.
-Renata jobs didn't run because of memory.
-We will use the assembly of Kristin

 	END: to check how is your assembly data type: module load bioinformatics/assembly_stats
 	assembly_stats anolis_S2_genomedraft_raw.fa